shivlim/umeemonitor/README.md

 6. HEARTBEAT_INTERVAL_IN_MINS="Frequency of running the heartbeat flow in mins.
 Ex: 10"
 7. ETH_RPC_ENDPOINT="eth rpc endpoint.
 Ex: http://x.x.x.x:8545"
 8. NEW_GOV_PROPOSALS_INTERVAL_IN_MINS="Frequency of running the governence flow in mins.
 Ex: 10"
+9. PEGGO_ERROR_LOGS_MONITOR_ENABLED="true/false"(change it to true to monitor peggo logs every min for any error and send alert)

 # Running